Last month, we informed that the screening time of all types of applications at the Immigration Office has been getting longer and longer.

 - (IN JAPANESE) 在留諸申請を行っている皆さまへのお知らせ (You can select several languages including English by using multi-language panel on that page.)

-There’s nothing you can do but wait.
+There’s nothing you can do but wait during the screening period.

 Thank you for your patience and understanding.